Zyrox-client/Zyrox-gimkit-client/README.md

 Install the usercript <a href="https://zyrox-client.github.io/">here</a>.

-More browser extension versions (probablyy) coming soon (not for chrome sadly, because publishing on the chrome web store isnt free).
+More browser extension versions are (probably) coming soon (not for chrome sadly, because publishing on the chrome web store isnt free).

 ## Download/Install